New Guinea fruit fly

 © Secretariat of the Pacific Community

-New Guinea fruit fly is a pest of horticultural crops and found in Papua New Guinea and Indonesia.
+New Guinea fruit fly is found in Papua New Guinea and Indonesia.
+It is a pest of horticultural crops.

 Contact us immediately if you suspect New Guinea fruit fly so that it can be eradicated before it becomes widespread.